mlc-ai/web-llm/README.md

 ## Advanced Usage

+### Using Workers

+You can put the heavy computation in a worker script to optimizing your application performance.
+To do so, you need to:

+1. Create an MLCEngine in the worker thread for the actual inference.
+2. Wrap the MLCEngine in the worker thread with a worker message handler to handle thread communications via messages under the hood.
+3. Create a Worker Engine in your main application as a proxy to sending operations to the MLCEngine in the worker thread via sending messages.

+For detailed implementation for different kinds of Workers, check the following sections.

-### Using Web Worker
+#### Dedicated Web Worker

 WebLLM comes with API support for WebWorker so you can hook the generation process into a separate worker thread so that the computing in the worker thread won't disrupt the UI.

-We will first create a worker script with a MLCEngine and hook it up to a handler that handles requests.
+We will first create a worker script with a MLCEngine and hook it up to a worker message handler.

 ```typescript
 // worker.ts